 VBA Union

-As the word itself suggests union means joining one or more things.
+As the word itself suggests, union means joining one or more things.
 In VBA Union means joining two or more ranges together.
 This function is similar to the range function in excel.
 This is the most common situation in our work when we need to combine one or more ranges with each other.
-Union function comes very handily in those situations.
+Union function comes in very handy in those situations.

-VBA Union functions are used to combine one or more ranges as explained above.
-We can use this function to combine ranges that have some kind of common criteria.
-For example, if our data has value less than a specific value we can use this function to combine those ranges and highlight them.
+As explained above, VBA Union functions combine one or more ranges.
+We can use this function to combine ranges with some common criteria.
+For example, if our data has a value less than a specific value, we can use this function to combine those ranges and highlight them.

 Syntax of VBA Union in Excel

-The syntax for Union function is as follows:
+The syntax for the Union function is as follows:

 Union (Range (“A1:A5”), Range (“B1:B5”)

-We can do much more with this function and we will see through various examples on how to use this function in VBA.
+We can do much more with this function, and we will see through various examples of how to use this function in VBA.

-First, let us make sure that we have a developer’s tab enabled from the files tab in the options section so that we can start using VBA in excel.
+First, let us ensure we have a developer’s tab enabled from the files tab in the options section to start using VBA in Excel.

 How to Use VBA Union Function in Excel?

-We will learn how to use a VBA Union function with few examples in excel.
+We will learn how to use a VBA Union function with a few examples in excel.

 Example #1 – VBA Union

-Follow the below steps to use VBA Union function in Excel:
+Follow the below steps to use the VBA Union function in Excel:

-Step 1: Of course we need to open VB editor from visual basic which is in the developer’s tab.
+Step 1: We need to open the VB editor from visual basic, which is in the developer’s tab.

-Step 2: Now once we are in VB Editor go ahead and insert a new module from the insert section.
-The module we have inserted double click on it so that we can start writing code.
+Step 2: Once we are in VB Editor, insert a new module from the insert section.
+The module we have inserted, double-click on it so that we can start writing code.

 Step 3: Once we are in the code window, name the macro as follows,